ritchielawrence/mtee/README.md

 Revision | Date | Changes
 ---|---|---
+2.4 | 2018-08-16 | Fixed elapsed time display (added a newline at the end).
 2.3 | 2018-06-21 | Added /ET option (calculate and display elapsed time).
 2.21 | 2016-08-07 | Added /E option (exit with exit code of process piped into Mtee).
 Cleaned up code - Mtee compiles without errors or warnings using a default install of the [CodeBlocks IDE](http://www.codeblocks.org/).
 2.2 | 2016-06-10 | Credit to Jari Kulmala for implementing workaround to avoid possible bug in Windows 10 where program takes 30 seconds to exit.